Girls Day 2022

-Girls Day, which is intended to help girls get a taste of typical “male professions,” was held again on April 28, 2022.
+On April 28, 2022, Girls Day took place again, which is intended to help girls to get a taste of typical "male jobs".

 Our Girls Day was a complete success.
-Female guests between the ages of 11 and 16 who are interested in careers in the IT industry were invited.
-The online event in Munich was booked up quickly, and we decided without further ado to organize another face-to-face event in Karlsruhe and Muenster.
-All 20 places at both events were fully booked.
+Female guests between the ages of 11 and 16 who are interested in jobs in the IT industry were invited.
+The online event in Munich was booked out so quickly that we decided to organize another face-to-face event in Karlsruhe and Münster.
+All 20 places at the two events were fully booked.

-The day began with a short round of introductions and the mood barometer in the online event and a tour of the office in Karlsruhe.
-Afterwards, the girls were introduced to what it-economics is all about and in which areas we are active.
+The day started with a short round of introductions and the mood barometer in the online event and a tour of the office in Karlsruhe.
+The girls were then introduced to what it-economics is all about and in which areas we are active.

 In the first interactive slot, the girls were allowed to reveal their ideas about the life of a computer scientist.
-There are quite a few clichés about this profession and we were able to dispel or confirm some of them.
-Above all, the cliché of solitary programmers who “code” away in their basements remains stubbornly persistent.
+There are quite a few clichés about this profession and we were able to dispel or even confirm some of them.
+Above all, the cliché of the solitary programmers who “code” alone in their basements persists.

-We responded to all the comments and ideas of the young ladies and explained that in professional programming you almost always work in a team.
-Socially incompetent people have a very hard time in IT consulting.
+We responded to all the young women's comments and ideas and explained that professional programming almost always involves working in a team.
+Socially incompetent people have a very difficult time in IT consulting.
 With us, software is written by people for people.

 The individual professions explained in more detail

-In the following, we, the organizers, introduced ourselves in more detail.
-We told you about our career and what we do at it-economics.
-Representing the many different competences that it-economics bundles, we explained the role of the backend and frontend developer, scrum master, tester and the HR specialist.
+We, the organizers, have introduced ourselves in more detail below.
+We talked about our career and what we do at it-economics.
+Representing the many different competencies that it-economics bundles, we have explained the role of the backend and frontend developer, scrum master, tester and HR specialist.

-- A Scrum Master ensures that the project teams are calm and have time to work.
-She also takes care of removing obstacles so that the project members can take care of the actual tasks.
-In addition, she controls communication within the team by passing on all necessary information to the correct recipients.
+- A Scrum Master provides peace and time to work in the project teams.
+She also takes care of removing obstacles so that the project members can focus on the actual tasks.
+She also controls communication within the team by passing on all the necessary information to the correct recipients.

-- The two developers translate the customer requirements into a software application.
-The frontend developer is primarily responsible for ensuring that the software looks the way the customer wants it to and is intuitive to use.
+- The two developers convert the customer requirements into a software application.
+The front-end developer primarily ensures that the software looks the way the customer would like it and can be operated intuitively.

-- Last but not least, it is the tester’s job to check whether the two developers have actually understood and implemented the customer’s requirements correctly.
-She puts the resulting software through its paces and gives the developers feedback if something is still not running smoothly and needs to be improved.
+- Last but not least, the tester's task is to compare whether the two developers have actually correctly understood and implemented the customer's requirements.
+She puts the resulting software through its paces and gives the developers feedback if something isn't running smoothly and needs to be improved.

 How does coding work?

-After the longer introduction block, our guests were allowed to try their hand at “programming” themselves.
-For this purpose, we introduced the duck race game and explained how the game can be transferred to actual software development.
-In the game, the goal is to guide a duck across fields to a destination by combining code blocks.
+After the longer block of introductions, our guests were allowed to try out “programming” themselves.
+We have this for you Duck racing game presented and explained how the game can be transferred to actual software development.
+The game is about leading a duck across fields to a goal by combining code blocks with each other.
 The code blocks correspond to backend modules that other developers on the team had already prepared for us.
-To verify the result, we took on the role of the tester, ran the game and checked whether the duck arrived at its destination.
-The young ladies had great fun slipping into the roles of developer and tester and mastering their project goals.
+In order to verify the result, we slip into the role of the tester, run the game and check whether the duck reaches its destination.
+The young ladies had a lot of fun slipping into the role of developer and tester and mastering their project goals.

 Career at it-economics

-The last item on our event agenda was career and earning opportunities.
-It’s no secret that you can earn good money in IT.
-Depending on how rare and in demand the special skills of an IT person are, the higher the earnings.
-In addition, taking on responsibility is of course a relevant aspect of the salary.
+The final item on our event agenda was Career and Earning Opportunities.
+It's no secret that you can earn good money in IT.
+Depending on how rare and in demand the special knowledge of an IT specialist is, the higher the salary.
+In addition, assuming responsibility is of course a relevant aspect of the salary.

-Compared to many other companies, however, it-economics is special when it comes to careers: We don’t just preach diversity, we actually live it.
-At the Karlsruhe location, for example, we currently have a quota of almost 30% female consultants.
+In terms of careers, however, it-economics is special compared to many other companies: We not only preach diversity, we actually live it.
+At the Karlsruhe location, for example, we currently have a quota of female consultants of almost 30%.

 Women are also welcome and represented in our management team.
-Two of our sites are managed by female site managers.
-This corresponds to a female quota of 25%.
-This quota is also reflected in the management team.
+Two of our locations are managed by female location managers.
+This corresponds to a women's quota of 25%.
+This ratio is also reflected in the management.

-Furthermore, women are supported by an internal initiative to acquire leadership-related soft skills and to network.
+Furthermore, women are supported by an internal initiative to acquire management-relevant soft skills and to network.

-After a good two hours at the remote event and around 4 hours in Karlsruhe and Münster, Girls Day 2022 came to an end.
+After a good two hours in the remote event and around 4 hours in Karlsruhe and Münster, Girls Day 2022 was over.
 The feedback round was consistently positive.
-We hope that the participants got an exciting and interesting insight into the working world in IT and took away many positive impressions.
+We hope that the participants will get an exciting and interesting insight into the world of work in IT and have taken many positive impressions with them.